redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 })
 ```

-This code looks a little different than the others because the way we define the circle we want to search is done with an arrow function that is passed into the `.inRadius` method:
+This code looks a little different than the others because the way we define the circle we want to search is done with a function that is passed into the `.inRadius` method:

 ```javascript
 circle => circle.longitude(longitude).latitude(latitude).radius(radius).miles
 ```

-All this arrow function does is accept a `Circle` that has been initialized with default values.
-We override those values by calling various builder methods on the `Circle` to define the origin of the `Circle` (i.e. the longitude and latitude), the radius of the `Circle`, and the units that radius is measured in.
+All this function does is accept an instance of a [`Circle`](https://github.com/redis/redis-om-node/blob/main/docs/classes/Circle.md) that has been initialized with default values.
+We override those values by calling various builder methods to define the origin of our search (i.e. the longitude and latitude), the radius, and the units that radius is measured in.
 Valid units are `miles`, `meters`, `feet`, and `kilometers`.

 Let's try the route out.
-I know we can find Joan Jett at around longitude -75.0 and latitude 40.0 so use those coordinates and give it a radius of 20 miles.
-You should retrieve:
+I know we can find Joan Jett at around longitude -75.0 and latitude 40.0, which is in eastern Pennsylvania.
+So use those coordinates with a radius of 20 miles.
+You should receive in response:

 ```json
 [